-So you’re writing an e-book, or maybe even a real book, to enhance your line of coaching or other products?
+So you’re writing an e-book, or maybe even a real book?
 Congratulations!
 Your book will be in print, circulating indefinitely.
 That’s a BIG deal.
+So now you just need to learn about book editing.

 A book or e-book will make huge forward strides for you and your personal brand.
 Your name and reputation is attached to this work, so you REALLY want to make sure the content presents in flawless form.
 Clear, succinct writing keeps people alert and interested in what you have to say.